 In User mode, only a limited set of commands are provided.
 Please note that in Use Mode, you have no authority to configure advanced settings.
 You need to enter Privileged mode and Configuration mode to set up advanced functions of a switch feature.
 For a list of commands available in User Mode, enter the question mark (?) or "help" command after the system prompt displays "Switch>".

 Command Description

 exit Quit the User mode or close the terminal connection.

 help Display a list of available commands in User mode.

 history Display the command history.

 logout Logout from the Managed Switch.

-ping Test whether a specified network device or host is reachable or not.

 enable Enter the Privileged mode.